 Please note: Data values previously published are subject to revision.
 For more information, refer to the vintage series in ALFRED®.

-ST. LOUIS – Financial market stress declined slightly last week, according to the St. Louis Fed Financial Stress Index (STLFSI).
-For the week ending March 20, 2015, the STLFSI measured -1.027, down from the prior week’s revised value of -1.012.
+Financial market stress has declined for the second consecutive week.
+For the week ending Jan.
+1, the St. Louis Fed Financial Stress Index (STLFSI) measured -0.607, down slightly from the previous week’s revised value of -0.598.

 For an explanation of the 18 component variables in the STLFSI, refer to the STLFSI Key.